-This is a wonderful Longines Advocate watch.
-It’s in a very good condition apart from a scratch on the dial.
+This is a beautiful Longines Advocate watch.
+It’s in excellent condition apart from a scratch on the dial.
 It looks like somebody slipped while trying to lift the hands.
-It’s a real shame but it happens, though I wouldn’t want it to happen with any of my watches.
+It’s a real shame, but it happens, though I wouldn’t want it to happen with any of my watches.
 Or even worse, on a watch I’m working on that isn’t mine.

 The serial number dates this watch to 1953.
 If you’d like to date your own Longines, you can try this Longines Year Identifier.